We welcome feedback from service users and will always try to resolve complaints as quickly as possible.

 When imposing this policy and placing a restriction on contact, the County Council will specify a review date, usually 6 months from the initial decision.

-The review should be carried out by the Departmental representative and the Customer Services Complaints Manager to consider whether the restrictions can be lifted or modified, or should continue.
+The review should be carried out by the Departmental representative and the Complaints Service Manager to consider whether the restrictions can be lifted or modified, or should continue.
 The complainant will be notified of the outcome of the review.

 Restrictions should be lifted and relationships returned to normal unless there are grounds to continue with the restrictions.
 If the restrictions are to continue, the County Council will explain the reasons to the complainant and state when the restrictions will next be reviewed.